Designer. Illustrator. Idealist.

 Wellness Room

-The Wellness Room, also known as Lunetta (Italian for “little moon”), is a space designed for new mothers who need a private room to pump milk, and people in need of first aid or a quiet place to rest.
-Every design decision in the Wellness Room was made using direct feedback from in-person user interviews with the room’s target audience.
-A peaceful, comforting ambiance was achieved through a midnight blue, gold, and white color palette, soft lighting, lunar-themed screen printed artwork, and homey décor.
+The Wellness Room is a space for new mothers who need a private room to pump during the workday, or employees in need of first aid or a quiet place for a short rest.
+Every design decision in the Wellness Room (from color palette to furniture choices) was made using direct feedback from user interviews that I conducted with the room’s target audience.

 Wellness Room.
 Click to enlarge.

-Milo Baughman’s Recliner 74 chair was chosen to furnish the petite space because pre-design interviews revealed that a chair with an upright back is important for breast pumping ergonomics, and it has the added benefit of a small footprint.
+Milo Baughman’s Recliner 74 chair was chosen to furnish the petite space because my user research revealed that a chair with an upright back is important for pumping ergonomics, and this recliner had the added benefit of a small footprint.
 Cubby spaces are provided for easy pumping equipment storage.

 Wellness Room door detail.
-Pre-design interviews identified privacy concerns that were eased by signage to clearly label whether or not the door is locked.
+User research revealed privacy concerns that were solved by signage to clearly label whether or not the door is locked.

 Thank you to my fellow project contributors: